Vegan Zuppa di Farro

 Vegan Zuppa di Farro, a simple soup made with farro, borlotti beans, crushed tomatoes, vegetables, and fresh herbs.
 A plant-based twist on the traditional Italian soup!

-But farro is also a great grain for soups because the small wheat kernel soaks up the flavors of the soup and lends a nice nuttiness and chewy texture.
-And one of the Italian's simple peasant dishes is zuppa di farro (which translates literally to farro soup), a simple farro and bean soup with tomatoes, vegetables, and herbs.
+Do you love farro?
+We do too!
+One of the Italian’s simple peasant dishes is zuppa di farro (which translates literally to farro soup), a simple farro and bean soup with tomatoes, vegetables, and herbs.

 Want the simple from-scratch one-pot Vegan Zuppa di Farro recipe?
 Let's do it!

-Traditionally zuppa di farro is made by cooking pancetta with farro, barlotti beans, crushed tomatoes, onions, carrots, and herbs, and topping with a drizzle of olive oil and sprinkle of cheese.
+Traditionally zuppa di farro is made by cooking pancetta with farro, barlotti beans, crushed tomatoes, onions, carrots, and herbs, and topping with a drizzle of olive oil and a sprinkle of cheese.

 However, because we wanted to keep things plant-based we made sure to kick up the flavor we lost from the pancetta and cheese with a blend of both thyme and sage.
 We topped it off with a bit of garlic-infused oil instead of the traditional olive oil drizzle.